close up of women fluffing and adjusting cushions on a sofa

 Read more

-We also have a variety of ranges that are made to order, which means you can customise these to the colour of your choice and choose your preferred interior.
-These ranges do tend to take a little longer - since they’re made just for you!
+• A lot of our ranges are made to order, meaning you can customise the colour, fabric, and interior to perfectly suit your space.
+These ranges do tend to take a little longer to make their way to you – since they’re made just for you!

-Products are packaged for protection in transit, which may cause slight creasing or flattening.
-Once unwrapped, they should return to their original shape.
+• Products are well packaged for protection in transit, which may cause slight creasing or flattening.
+Once unwrapped, your furniture should return to its original shape.

-New product smells are perfectly normal and part of the manufacturing process.
-Just allow some time for your new piece of furniture to settle and the odour will naturally dissipate.
+• New product smells are perfectly normal and part of the manufacturing process.
+Allow some time for your new piece of furniture to settle and the odour will naturally dissipate.

-If you choose your new furniture based on a store model, bear in mind that the seat may feel firmer initially.
-This will soften over time, depending on how frequently you use it.
+• If you tried your new furniture out in store first, bear in mind that your seat may feel firmer than expected initially.
+This will soften over time, depending on how frequently you use it; both foam and fibre-filled interiors lose a percentage of their density in the first six to twelve weeks of use.

-The lighting, size, and established décor of a room may make the product colour appear different from website images or DFS store showrooms.
+• The lighting, size and colour palette of your room may make the product colour appear different from website images or DFS store showrooms.
+We always advise ordering a swatch of your chosen fabric and colour in the space you intend to pop your new sofa to get the best colour match possible.

-Depending on the material, everyday cleaning products could damage your new furniture.
-To play it safe, always read the fabric care advice on the product.
+• Depending on the material, everyday cleaning products could damage your new furniture.
+Please always read the fabric care guidance specific to your furniture for best advice.

-The DFS sofa care guide should be used as general advice.
-Any specific product care documentation should take precedence in furniture care.
+• Our fabric care guide and leather care guide are to be used as general advice only.
+Any specific product care documentation that is available for your product should take precedence in furniture care.

 Plumping your furniture

-For the best start to upholstery care, it is imperative that you plump the furniture seat, back, and lumbar cushions, as well as the arm bolsters and headrests on arrival.
+To put the best foot forward in your upholstery care, it’s imperative that you plump the seat, back and lumbar cushions, as well as the arm bolsters and headrests, of your furniture on arrival.

 To ensure your new furniture maintains its fresh and firm feel for as long as possible, remember the following upholstery care considerations: